-Attorney Marshall S. Tauber has successfully represented more than 3,000 individuals throughout Michigan charged with drinking and driving (OWI) or drugged driving (OUID) offenses, as well as other driving-related criminal charges and commercial vehicle violations.
+Marshall S. Tauber has successfully represented more than 3,000 individuals throughout Michigan charged with drinking and driving (OWI) or drugged driving (OUID) offenses, as well as other driving-related criminal charges and commercial vehicle violations.
 A conviction for drunken or drugged driving can result in thousands of dollars in fines, loss of your driver’s license, jail time, and various court sanctions.
-If you were charged with drunk or drugged driving, it is crucial to hire an attorney who will passionately fight for your rights and your freedom.
+If you were charged with drunk or drugged driving, it is crucial to hire an attorney who will passionately advocate for rights and your freedom.

 Skilled, Experienced Drunk and Drugged Driving Defense

 If you were stopped and arrested for drunk or drugged driving, it is important to understand that you have the right to contest the charge in a court of law.
 An effective OWI/OUID defense attorney understands the various methods to challenge your impaired driving charges.
 These include, but are not limited to, the following:

 Challenging the Validity of the Traffic Stop

 When you are stopped for suspected drinking & driving, the officer may state that he or she believes that you were driving in an impaired manner.
 They may say that you were swerving, or crossed the lane, or sped up or slowed down, or otherwise drove erratically, but that does not necessarily mean that you were driving under the influence of alcohol or drugs, or that the arrest was valid.
 The officer must follow specific procedures, and if they are not followed, the arrest may be challenged.
 A successful challenge of results in a dismissal or a reduction of charges.

 Challenging the Administration and/or Interpretation of the Field Sobriety Tests